Zack Polanski admits not voting in local elections despite telling candidate: 'You've got my vote'.

 Mr Polanski faced questions about whether he had voted because it is highly unusual for a party leader not to be pictured voting on election day - usually in a place where they are expected to do well.
 He publicly pledged his support to Zoe Garbett, the Green candidate who went on to become Hackney mayor, telling her 'you have my vote' in a campaign video released on May 3

-Zack Polanski Green Party Local Elections Voting Houseboat Council Tax London Borough Hackney Zoe Garbett Green Candidate Hackney Mayor Party Leader Not Voting Mispost Moving Rented Accommodation Extra Process Increased Security Concerns Antisemitic And Homophobic Abuse Clarity Ministry Of Justice Power Of Mind Women's Breast Sizes Conservative Party Kevin Hollinrake Half Truths Blatant Lies
+Zack Polanski Green Party Local Elections Voting Houseboat Council Tax Security Concerns Antisemitic And Homophobic Abuse Clarity Ministry Of Justice Power Of Mind Breasts Conservative Party Half Truths Blatant Lies

 United States Latest News, United States Headlines